scollinselliott/eratosthenes/README.md

 ## Bug Reports, Requests, and Contributions

-`eratosthenes` is licesned under GPL-3.0.
+`eratosthenes` is licensed under GPL-3.0.
 If users experience bugs, errors, or problems with the software, or otherwise need guidance or help, please create an [issue](https://github.com/scollinselliott/eratosthenes/issues),